Otavie/altschool-2023-photocard/README.md

 ## License

-The Movie Quote Generator is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The AltSchoolers Class 2023 Project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the `LICENSE` file for details.